 I think I was generally just very excited all the way through!
 I looked at every step as bringing me a step closer to seeing my finished book.
 Having seen the quality of other titles published by Pavilion Books, I just had great faith that my book would be beautiful too.

 How does it feel to be a published author?

 It feels like a dream come true.
 I realise that I have been incredibly lucky in both finding such a supportive agent in Heather but also in signing with Pavilion Books who I think are very forward-thinking.
 I’m happy to say that I wouldn’t have done anything differently and I feel very priviledged to have been able to share my love of Polish food with a wider audience.

 How did you celebrate the launch of the book?

-Then a week later I hosted a little gathering at one of my favourite restaurants called Baltic, again, to mark the occasion but also to say thank you those who had supported me throughout.
-I also did my first book-themed supper-club, a live demo and a few book signings.
+Then a week later I hosted a little gathering at one of my favourite restaurants called Baltic, again, to mark the occasion but also to say thank you to those who had supported me throughout.
+I also did my first book-themed supper club, a live demo and a few book signings.
 The celebrations continue!

-Ren’s Book Wild Honey & Rye, Modern Polish Recipes (aff) is out now published by Pavilion Books priced at £20
+Ren’s Book Wild Honey & Rye, Modern Polish Recipes (affiliate link) is out now published by Pavilion Books priced at £20